German flag

 Old and young lived together under one roof and everybody including the children had some duties.

-Many half timbered houses can be found which are fully furnished in the appropriate style.
 In one even a wood fired stove was lighted.
 The complete house was filled with smoke when the fire was started.

 In another house a "Kachelofen" (a tiled stove) provided cozy temperatures.
 I was told that electrical heating elements were used in order not to do any damage to this wonderful antique piece.